Life As an Architecture Professor

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Architectural Design Lecturer

-In the United States, there were 9,500 jobs for Architecture Professor in 2016.
+There were about 9,500 jobs for Architecture Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Architecture Professor by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Architecture Professor per year.